pitastrudl/wekanwiki/Chromebook.md

 - big enough keys, good keyboard layout
 - small and lightweight laptop
 - has Play Store Android apps and Linux apps that can work fullscreen
-- I did not try yet replacing Chrome OS with full Linux https://galliumos.org that has some drivers Chromebook needs, I don't know does webcam etc work on galliumos
+- I did not try yet replacing Chrome OS with full Linux https://galliumos.org that has some drivers Chromebook needs, but according to their [hardware compatibility](https://wiki.galliumos.org/Hardware_Compatibility) this model has Known issues: internal audio, suspend/resume.

 ### 1) Install Linux Beta